-We didn’t even have IVR/Interactive Voice Response yet & on-line banking (Direct Access) was still in its infancy.
-I believe he had 10,000 Direct Access households, with a lot of them being Citi employees themselves.
+We didn’t even have IVR/Interactive Voice Response & on-line banking (Direct Access) was still in its infancy.
+I believe he had 10,000 Direct Access households, with most of them being Citi employees in a “friendly user test”.

 I remember working on the task force that developed on-line Bill Payment functionality!

 And social consciousness & awareness was still planting its seeds.

 As previously mentioned, Tom was openly gay & that was absolutely fine with (almost) everyone.
 Laurie & I were very good friends of him & Sal, his partner, as they had been over to our home on several occasions.
 They were absolutely wonderful people.

 In fact, when Karyn Smythe (one of our reps) got married, there were 10 CitiPhone employees & their significant others at her wedding, including Tom & Sal.
 And afterwards, most of the 10 couples accompanied Tom & Sal as we went back to the Bunk House, a gay bar on Long Island’s South Shore, to continue the celebration.

 Then, Tom began to get sick.
 A few days here, a couple of days there.
 Then, he was out for a couple of weeks.

 Upon his return to work, I spoke with him…not for disciplinary reasons, but, rather, to offer him some help.

 He visited with our Medical Department down at 399 Park Ave in Manhattan (our corporate headquarters), a fully-operational facility with doctors & registered nurses staffing the place.

 Not sure exactly when or how it began, but things slowly began to change with regard to how people interacted with Tom.